 INEC appoints new Secretary

-A statement by INEC National Commissioner and Chairman, Information and Voter Education Committee, Dr. Festus Okoye, on Thursday in Abuja said the appointment took effect from December 6
+A statement by INEC National Commissioner and Chairman, Information and Voter Education Committee, Dr Festus Okoye, on Thursday in Abuja, said that the appointment took effect from December 6.

-A statement by INEC National Commissioner and Chairman, Information and Voter Education Committee, Dr. Festus Okoye, on Thursday in Abuja said the appointment took effect from December 6.
+A statement by INEC National Commissioner and Chairman, Information and Voter Education Committee, Dr Festus Okoye, on Thursday in Abuja, said that the appointment took effect from December 6.

-Orianran-Anthony, an indigene of Edo State, holds a Bachelor of Arts (Education) degree in Language Arts from the Ahmadu Bello University, Zaria; and a Master degree in Public Communications and Public Relations from the University of Westminster, London.
+Orianran-Anthony an indigene of Edo holds a Bachelor of Arts (Education) degree in Language Arts from the Ahmadu Bello University, Zaria, a Master degree in Public Communications and Public Relations from the University of Westminster, London.

 Orianran-Anthony has also undertaken several professional and leadership programmes both within and outside the country.